-BIANC’s quarterly 2020 webinar series will feature a variety of topics presented by speakers from different backgrounds.
+BIANC’s 2022 webinar series' will feature a variety of topics presented by speakers from different backgrounds.
 Click the links below to view our upcoming live webinars, or view our archived learning videos on-demand.

 The Brain Injury Association of North Carolina presents...
 Concussion/mTBI in NC Children & Youth!
 Concussion/mild TBI can affect the child and family’s well-being, their lifestyle, daily activities, and their academic goals.
 This webinar will review concussion in children, with a focus on children in North Carolina.
 The discussion will include identifying concussion/mild TBI, the incidence of, mechanisms, and symptoms.
 It will also discuss novel and established treatment strategies.
 Whether you are an individual who has experienced a concussion, a parent, a family member, advocate, or professional, this webinar will provide the latest information on concussion/mild TBI in children.

 As a follow up to March's webinar, we will be discussing what it looks like to return to school after a concussion.
 We will investigate NC education policy to identify and respond to students who sustain a concussion to prevent reoccurrence (and more serious recovery complications).
 The webinar will highlight the efforts of the Child & Youth Committee of the Brain Injury Advisory Council to raise awareness and support implementation efforts of Return to Learn in NC.
 Lastly, participants from school personnel (teachers, coaches, nurses, etc.), community members, and parents will discover tools created to support effective concussion support and management in children & youth.